 Language is a vital part of our human #existence, and, while we may take it for granted, without it there would our ability to communicate or connect with the people around us would be lost.

 Despite the pivotal role that #languages play, the United Nations has stated that a language disappears, on average, every two weeks.
-There are an estimated 7000 languages spoken in the world today and, of these a quarter are spoken by fewer than 1000 people and at risk of #extinction if they are not passed down to the next generation.
+Did you know that there are an estimated 7000 languages spoken in the world today?
+Of these a quarter are spoken by fewer than 1000 people and at risk of #extinction if they are not passed down to the next generation.

 Taushiro, also known as Pinche or Pinchi, is perhaps the world’s most endangered language.
 A ‘language isolate’ (one unrelated to any other) of the Peruvian #Amazon close to #Ecuador, there is just a single recorded native speaker in an ethnic population of 20.
 Similarly, Kaixana, spoken on the banks of the Japura River in Brazil, has just one speaker and is also doomed to become extinct.